 - Meanwhile, in a medium skillet (or large soup pot, if you’ll be serving soup from that pot), warm 1 tablespoon olive oil over medium heat until shimmering.
 Add the chopped shallot and 1 teaspoon salt.
 Cook, stirring often, until the shallot has softened and is starting to turn golden on the edges, about 3 to 4 minutes.
 Add the garlic and cook until fragrant, about 1 minute, stirring frequently.

 - If you have a high performance blender like a Vitamix (see notes if you’re using an immersion blender instead), transfer the cooked shallot and garlic to your blender.
 Add the reserved butternut, maple syrup, nutmeg and a few twists of freshly ground black pepper.
 Pour in 3 cups vegetable broth, being careful not to fill the container past the maximum fill line (you can work in batches if necessary, and stir in any remaining broth later).
 Securely fasten the lid and select the soup preset, being careful to avoid hot steam escaping from the lid.
 The blender will stop running once the soup is super creamy and hot.

-- If you would like to thin out your soup a bit more, add the remaining cup of broth (I used the full 4 cups, but if you used a small squash, you might want to leave it as is).
+- If you would like to thin out your soup a bit more, stir in the remaining cup of broth (I used the full 4 cups, but if you used a small squash, you might want to leave it as is).
 Add 1 to 2 tablespoons butter or olive oil, to taste, and blend well.
 Taste and stir in more salt and pepper, if necessary.

 This post was sponsored by Vitamix and I received compensation for my participation.
 Opinions are my own, always.
 Thank you for supporting the sponsors who support C+K!